-Their estimation results (converted to acres) indicated 4.5 to 12 million acres burned per year (TABLE 1).
-As a comparison, California's contemporary (2000-2019) average burned acreage is 0.63 million acres per year (0.9-1.59 million acres), and the 2020 fire season burned 4.2 million acres.
+Their estimation results (converted to acres) indicated 4.5 to 12 million acres burned per year (TABLE1).
+As a comparison, California's contemporary (2000-2020) average burned acreage is 0.79 million acres per year (0.09-4.1 million acres).
 They estimated that 34 to 90 million metric tons (MMT) of CO2 emissions were emitted each year.
-In comparison, contemporary emissions (2000-2019) range from 1 to 39 MMT CO2 annually with an average of 14 MMT CO2.
-Using the various assumptions described above, this study estimates an overall average emission factor of 7.5 metric tons of CO2 per acre, whereas currently California fires average about 22 metric tons of CO2 per acre, almost 3 times more emissions per acre than in Stephens et al. estimates.
+In comparison, contemporary emissions (2000-2020) range from 1 to 107 MMT CO2 annually with an average of 19 MMT CO2.
+Using the various assumptions described above, this study estimates an overall average emission factor of 7.5 metric tons of CO2 per acre, whereas currently California fires average about 24 metric tons of CO2 per acre, approximately 3 times more emissions per acre than in Stephens et al. estimates.